Pine Coffee Table Makeover | Farmhouse Style

 • Foam brush and rag

-You will pour the white vinegar into the mason jar until it is about half full, then drop in 2-3 pieces of steel wool.
-Push them down into the vinegar, then put the lid on the jar (LOOSELY) and let sit overnight or for several days.
+Pour the white vinegar into the mason jar until it is about half full, then drop in 2-3 pieces of steel wool.
+Push them down into the vinegar, then put the lid loosely on the jar and let sit overnight or for several days, depending on how strong you want it.

-You will start to see bubbles popping up inside the jar as the 2 ingredients react to each other (which is why you leave the top loose . . . you don’t want an exploding jar!).
-The longer you let it sit the more potent it will become.
-Mine sat for just about 24 hours though and worked great.
+You will start to see bubbles popping up inside the jar as the 2 ingredients react to each other.
+This is why you leave the top loose: you don’t want an exploding jar!

 This is what the top looked like about 5 minutes after applying the solution.
-It changed the look of the top a little, but wasn’t drastic.
+It changed the look of the top a little, but not drastically.

-NOTE– when using this technique, be patient with your wood!
+NOTE: when using this technique, be patient with your wood!
 It really will darken more over the course of 30 minutes to a few hours, so don’t be hasty in applying too much solution because you don’t think it’s working.
-And, if you’re a little worried about the end product, be sure to test the solution on a scrap piece of wood (same type preferably) or on a hidden place of your piece.
-How the solution will play out with your specific wood can be a little unpredictable!

-By the time I staged the table and had it ready to photograph, the top had darkened up a good bit.
-It started to develop that great, gray tone of old barn wood and was looking fantastic!
+By the time I staged the table and had it ready to photograph, the top had darkened up quite a lot.
+It started to develop that lovely gray tone of old barn wood and was looking fantastic!

-I wanted to keep the rustic look on the top as much as possible, so I just rubbed on a light coat of Beeswax Finish, rather than a coat of Tough Coat, to give the wood a little protection.
+I wanted to keep the rustic look on the top as much as possible, so I just rubbed on a light coat of Beeswax Finish, rather than Tough Coat, to give the wood a little protection without changing the look of it too much.

 With the painted Putty base and the new oxidized top, that perfect farmhouse look was pulled together!